Christopher Belmont

 The Castevania Adventure

 When Castle Dracula appeared on its customary place among the mountains of the Borgo Pass, Christopher realized that the evil vampire Dracula -- the one that had been mentioned in the stories of his ancestor, Trevor Belmont -- had returned.
-It was up to Christopher, then, to take up the whip and go to Dracula's castle, the fight his way through the evils that lay there in the fortress, and take out the demon king.
+It was up to Christopher, then, to take up the whip and go to Dracula's castle, to fight his way through the evils that lay there in the fortress, and take out the demon king.

 The Castlevania Adventure had one remake, created as a download-only title for Nintendo's WiiWare e-Shop.
 A remixed, re-imagined game, Castlevania: The Adventure ReBirth featured drastically different music, levels, and gameplay from the original, giving fans of the series a new adventure starring one of the more ignored heroes of the series.